ketanjain3/ppt/docs.md

 ### **Key Components**

-The Pipecat framework is built from a set of key components that you link together to create your agent.
+The Pipecat framework is built from a set of key components that you link together to create your age

 | Component | Description |
 | :--- | :--- |